ElliotKillick/windows-vs-linux-loader-architecture/analysis-commands.md

 ### Check Common Lock States

-Check the state of common locks including the load owner or load lock, loader lock, the PEB lock, and the heap lock:
+Check the state of common locks including the load lock, loader lock, the PEB lock, and the heap lock:

 ```
 !handle poi(ntdll!LdrpLoadCompleteEvent) 8